JPElectron/webcamOnTop/README.md

 Surf the web or read email while keeping an eye on the action.
 Works with the URL of any live image, all AXIS cameras or video encoders, and many other camera manufactures like Panasonic and AvertX.
 Also useful to display network monitors, weather radar, or any web content you don't want to miss.

-webcamOnTop will not work directly with USB webcams (like those sold by Linksys or Microsoft) unless a third-party application, such as webcamXP, makes the image stream available at a web (http://something) address.
+webcamOnTop will not work directly with USB webcams (like those sold by Linksys or Microsoft) unless a third-party application, such as webcamXP, makes the image stream available at a web (http://) address.

 Tested on Windows 2000, XP, Vista, 7, 8, 8.1 and Server 2003, 2008, 2012

-Installation:
+<b>Installation:</b>

 1) Run wcontop-setup.exe and follow the wizard
 2) Launch webcamOnTop in any of the following ways...